About lookups and workflow actions

 status_description = Service Unavailable, Server Error to that event.

 Of course, there are more advanced ways to work with lookups.
 For example, you can:

-- Arrange to have a static lookup table be populated by the results of a saved search.
+- Arrange to have a static lookup table be populated by the results of a report.

 - Define a field lookup that is based on an external Python script rather than a lookup table.
 For example, you could create a lookup that uses a Python script that returns an IP address when given a host name, and returns a host name when given an IP address.